krzysztofj1234567890/computer-science-basics-tutorials/java/java-spring-boot.md

     }
 }
 ```

 - __@Bean__: Creates beans manually.
   - Use when:
+    - explicitly define beans in the Spring application context
+    - allows you to manually register beans with Spring, giving you more control over the creation and configuration of beans.
     - Third-party classes
     - Custom initialization
     - is a factory method — it says "here's exactly how to create this bean".